VANISHED: A Chronicle of Loss and Discovery Across Half a Million Years

-Vanished: A Chronicle of Discovery and Loss Across Half a Million Years is a cross-disciplinary project involving two visual artists, a philosopher, writer, volcanologist, and graphic designer.
+Vanished: A Chronicle of Loss and Discovery Across Half a Million Years is a cross-disciplinary project involving two visual artists, a philosopher, writer, volcanologist, and graphic designer.
 Collectively, the six collaborators explore four lost icons and consider how we assemble the past through fact, fiction, and myth.
 The results are an interconnected collection of new and historic photographs, illustrations, sculpture, sound, and writing.

 Vanished will be on display in three different locations on the Chico State campus: The Jacki Headley University Art Gallery, the exterior glass cases of the Arts & Humanities building, Special Collections in Meriam Library and the lobby of the Valene L. Smith Museum of Anthropology.

 This project focuses on four vanished icons:

 The Missing Mount Tehama: A Vanished Stratovolcano (600,000 B.C.)

 Mount Tehama is an eroded andesitic stratovolcano in the Cascade Volcanic Arc and the Cascade Range in Northern California.
 The combination of continued hydrothermal activity and glacial erosion have removed the central cone of the volcano.

 A Return to Deer Creek for Ishi, “the last of the Yahi” (1911 – 1914)